BxtGeek/orion/README.md

 # Orion – Minimal KVM Hypervisor

-Orion is a lightweight hypervisor  built to understand and experiment with virtualization infrastructure using open-source components.
+**Orion** is a lightweight hypervisor project built to understand and experiment with virtualization infrastructure using open-source components.

-The goal of this project is to build a small, production-style virtualization stack step by step, similar in architecture to platforms like Proxmox, oVirt, and OpenStack.
+The goal is to **start with a clean, single-host hypervisor** and gradually evolve it toward a **distributed virtualization platform** similar in architecture to Proxmox, oVirt, or OpenStack.

+This project focuses on learning fundamentals first, then layering advanced features in a structured way.

+---

+## Project Philosophy

+Instead of starting with a complex cluster, Orion follows this progression:

+1. Build a reliable **single-node hypervisor**
+2. Understand storage, networking, and VM lifecycle deeply
+3. Introduce shared storage and advanced networking
+4. Expand toward a **multi-node distributed system**

+This mirrors how real infrastructure is designed and deployed.

 ---